jundalisay/superb/content/en/research/machiavelli/prince/chapter-04.md

-+++
+---
+title: "Why Alexander's Successors Remained "
+heading: "Chapter 4-7"
+author: "Niccolo Machiavelli"
-title= "Why Alexander's Successors Remained Loyal" heading= "Chapters 4-7" date= 2021-09-29 description= "His successors maintained themselves, and had no other difficulty than that which arose among themselves" author= "Niccolo Machiavelli" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-01" linkbtext= "Chapter 1" linkf= "/research/machiavelli/prince/chapter-07" linkftext= "Chapter 7" icon = "/icons/mach.jpg"
+description: "His successors maintained themselves, and had no other difficulty than that which arose among themselves"
-+++
+date: 2021-09-26
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 4= Why The Kingdom Of Darius, Conquered By Alexander, Did Not Rebel Against The Successors Of Alexander -->